-Everyone makes mistakes, but how many of us actually learn from them?
+Everyone makes a mistake now and again, but how many of us actually learn from them?

-It’s natural to feel scared of making a mistake, so you tend to avoid trying to make them, but mistakes are a part of life that can, most of the time, help rather than hinder your life.
+It’s natural to feel scared of making a mistake, most of us tend to avoid making them.
+But mistakes are a part of life that can, most of the time, help rather than hinder your life.

 Do your research

-This is the first step because many of you will tend to try something without planning beforehand.
-But this is a vital step to avoiding mistakes, as once you have planned your route, you are less likely to stumble along the way.
+Most of of us try something without planning beforehand.
+But this is a vital step to avoiding mistakes.
+Once you’ve planned your route, you’re less likely to stumble along the way.

 Ask for help